unimib-datAI/mantistable-ui-docs/docs/sti/external-sti-approach.md

 **HTTP Method:** `GET`

-**Description:** This endpoint must returns the table along with its semantic annotations.
+**Description:** This endpoint must return the table along with its semantic annotations.

 **Request Headers:**